funinkina/portfolio/content/blog/audio-formats-primer.md

 When you hear the word audio format, you might think of .mp3, .wav etc etc. But here is a important distinction.
 These are file extensions, and they represent how the data is packaged or structured.
 They provide standardized ways for your audio players to read the data and play it as intended.
 When dealing with AI agents, we mainly use PCM or u-law.
 So that is what I'll be covering here.

 ### Why we do not use mp3 for streaming TTS?
-I an .mp3 file, the data is stored in sequence of frames, each frame has a compressed data with its relevant header that describes how to decode that frame.
+In an .mp3 file, the data is stored in sequence of frames, each frame has a compressed data with its relevant header that describes how to decode that frame.
 Here is a rough visualization of the mp3 file.

 ```
 +----------------------------+